GoogleChrome/web.dev/src/site/content/en/blog/mediastreamtrack-insertable-media-processing/index.md

 - `writable`: A `WritableStream` that allows writing media frames to the `MediaStreamTrackGenerator`, which is itself a `MediaStreamTrack`.
-If the `kind` attribute is `"audio"`, the stream will accept `AudioFrame` objects and fail with any other type.
-If kind is `"video"`, the stream will accept `VideoFrame` objects and fail with any other type.
+If the `kind` attribute is `"audio"`, the stream accepts `AudioFrame` objects and fails with any other type.
+If kind is `"video"`, the stream accepts `VideoFrame` objects and fails with any other type.
 When a frame is written to `writable`, the frame's `close()` method is automatically invoked, so that its internal resources are no longer accessible from JavaScript.
 - `readableControl`: A `ReadableStream` that allows reading control signals sent from any sinks